 “I believe in listening to and working with the community, fighting for the rights of residents and aiming to find the balance between protecting our communities and enhancing our children’s future.”
 Sandi Merifield

-- Uttlesford District Felsted and Stebbing Ward (May 2019 Candidate)
+- Uttlesford District Felsted and Stebbing Ward (Councillor)

-I live in Stebbing with my husband Peter, our two dog and two cats.
-We moved here nearly 25years ago with our three children and have counted ourselves lucky ever since to be part of this community.
+I live in Stebbing with my husband, our two dogs and cat.
+We moved here nearly 29 years ago with our three children and have counted ourselves very lucky ever since to live in this Ward in Uttlesford and be part of this community.

-Stebbing has the community run Village Stores where I volunteer once a week enjoying meeting members of our community and passing customers.
-I coordinate the Poppy Appeal Collection annually in Stebbing and am a member of the Stebbing Fete organising committee.
-Having had a career in Education in both secondary schools and colleges I am now a governor at a local Nursery & Primary school.
+I coordinate the Poppy Appeal Collection annually in Stebbing and have been a member of the Stebbing Fete organising committee for many years Having had a career in Education in both secondary schools and colleges I became a governor at a local Nursery & Primary school.

 I have long believed that National party politics should not play a part in local democracy.
 Local issues need to be addressed by a locally focussed party that understands and supports local interests.
-I believe that R4U will, by reorganising how UDC is structured and utilising the best skills available.
-By working together with our communities we will achieve this.
+I believe that R4U is, by reorganising how UDC is structured and using the best skills available.
+By working together with our communities, we will achieve this.